- Anniesland Campus

 On successful completion of the course, you can progress to HND Musical Instrument Making and Repair.

 Past students have found employment as instrument repair people, instrument makers, instrument technicians, teachers, woodworking technicians and other careers where high quality woodworking skills are relevant.

 For courses starting in August, you can make up to two applications.

 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

-- Once you have accepted your offer, you will be sent further information regarding, student funding, joining instructions and induction date.
+Once you have accepted your offer, you will be sent out instructions about student funding, joining instructions and induction date.